 Even though he figured this out, the actual use of this for deaf and hearing-impaired individuals didn’t start until later.

 Bone Conduction in Hearing Aids

-Cardano’s findings were controversial at the time they were published, so it wasn’t for another several hundred years that it came back into the public attention.
+Cardano’s findings were controversial at the time they were published, so it wasn’t for another several hundred years that they came back into public attention.